Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Experiments

 \subsubsection{Baselines:}

-We compare our method to seven baselines that comprise the top-performing methods from related fields: AdaODD~\cite{zhang2023model}, ETLT~\cite{fan2022simple}, and SAL~\cite{du2024does} from OOD test-time adaptation, BCE from outlier exposure~\cite{liznerski2022exposing}, the Mahalanobis difference (MDiff)~\cite{sehwag2021ssd} from few-shot OOD, and HSC~\cite{liznerski2022exposing} from semi-supervised OOD.
+We compare our method to seven baselines that comprise the top-performing methods from related fields: AdaODD~\cite{zhang2023model}, ETLT~\cite{fan2022simple}, SAL~\cite{du2024does}, BCE~\cite{liznerski2022exposing}, the Mahalanobis difference (MDiff)~\cite{sehwag2021ssd}, and HSC~\cite{liznerski2022exposing}.
 Furthermore, we include MahaAD~\cite{rippel2021modeling} as a U-OOD baseline.
 All methods use the same ImageNet pre-trained backbone.

-To ensure fairness, our method and all baselines use a grid search procedure to set hyperparameters.
+To ensure fairness, all methods use the same grid search procedure to set their hyperparameters.
 We measure the performance of each method on the CIFAR10 experiment~\texttt{Plane:Rest} and select the highest-performing configuration over the grid.
-The ranges considered for each hyperparameter in the grid search are given in the supplementary material.